 The advantage of topical DHEA administration, however, is for those patients with known sulfatase SNPs.
 If personal biochemistry does not allow for DHEA-S to be readily converted to DHEA, the topical route may be preferred.

-With oral DHEA administration we see a substantial spike in DHEA-S levels in all commonly tested body fluids (serum, saliva, urine, and blood spot) (undergoes first-pass metabolism and gets sulfated), and a marked improvement in symptoms as well.
+With oral DHEA administration we see a substantial spike in DHEA-S levels in all commonly tested body fluids (saliva, blood spot, serum, or urine) (undergoes first-pass metabolism and gets sulfated), and a marked improvement in symptoms as well.
 However, once DHEA becomes sulfated to DHEA-S, it is unable to cross the blood-brain barrier (DHEA is non-polar and crosses the blood-brain barrier easily, whereas DHEA-S is polar and does not cross into the brain from periphery).
 It is plausible to assume that DHEA-S that arises from first-pass metabolism after oral DHEA administration behaves in a similar manner to endogenous DHEA-S and contributes to the body’s biological reservoir of DHEA, readily converting to DHEA when the need arises.

 How you take DHEA definitely impacts how much gets into the brain and how fast.
 For example, troche (sublingual) DHEA goes directly into the bloodstream (measured in serum) and because it’s not sulfated, it crosses directly into the brain and other tissues.
 Some patients are particularly sensitive even to small amounts (5 mg) of DHEA administered this way - with agitation being a common side effect.
 In this case, taking DHEA orally could have a more gentle uplifting sensation of wellbeing.